aaaaadrien/code-128/README.md

 In my work, i need creating barcode (128 format).
 I developped this little PHP script to generate barcode as image to print it or integrate into documents.

-I share my work here
+I share my work here.

+Need to create a file *image.jpg* with write permissions